huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 It's prettier than the others in my opinion.
 When I need to add a callout box in my article, I would definitely use it in spite of the syntax is a bit more complex comparing to the [admonition syntax of Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#usage).

-With Material for MkDocs, I can achieve the goal with the following extended Markdown:
+With Material for MkDocs, I can achieve the same goal with extended Markdown syntax as below:

 ```markdown
 !!! note "This is a note"